La Fada Morgana: Tale type

 The tale is connected to the cycle of Cupid and Psyche, and, more specifically, to the Aarne-Thompson-Uther Index type ATU 425B, "The Son of the Witch" (Catalan: El desencantament del princep: les tasques de la bruixa).

 Catalan scholarship classifies the tale as type ATU 428, "The Wolf", a type that Jan-Öjvind Swahn considered to be only a fragmentary version of his type 425A.
 (Note: For clarification, Swahn, in his system, classified type 425A as the "oldest".
 In Stith Thompson's system, Swahn's typing is indexed as type AaTh 425B.)
 Accordingly, German folklorist Hans-Jörg Uther revised the international classification system and subsumed previous type 428 under the new type ATU 425B, "Son of the Witch".

 Motifs

 The antagonist Morgana

 The antagonist, Fairy Morgana, has also been compared to her possible namesake, the Arthurian fairy and sorceress Morgan Le Fay.
-Morgana also appears as the name of the female antagonist in other Catalan folktales of type 425B.
+Morgana also appears as the name of the female antagonist in other Catalan folktales of type 425B, adapted as a queen named "Mariana", in a courtly scenario.